Technology

 Leaning Eagle App

-My school approached me to prototype, design, build, distrbute, and manage an iOS application to enable online ordering for the school's coffee bar.
-Through conversations with the Entrepeneurial Program Director, I designed the app alongside client's adapting specifications: what started out as an order-ahead app has flourished into new delivery options, payment solutions, and multiple business venues.
-The app utilizes Stripe and Apple Pay for secure credit card processing, CloudKit for database storage of orders, and Amazon Web Services's Lambda Cloud functions for encryption.
+My school tasked me with prototyping, designing, building, and managing an iOS app for online ordering at the school coffee bar.
+Collaborating with the Entrepreneurial Program Director, I adapted the app to evolving needs, expanding from an order-ahead platform to include delivery, payment solutions, and multiple business venues.
+The app integrates Stripe and Apple Pay for secure transactions, CloudKit for order storage, and AWS Lambda for encryption.

 AR Directions